Is life unfair?

 Overcoming fears means confronting them.
 Not waiting till they go away – the fear is in you not out there.

 So starting at the top, you are going to face your fear!
 Circumstances allowing, go at it every day, or try at least once every 3 days.

 For example, you will approach one stranger on the street every day.
-Even if it is for just two sentences.
+Even if it is for two sentences.
 Your anxiety will surge.
 You will feel the fear, but approach anyway.
 You stammer for a few minutes and then it is over.
-The next day – it will feel awful as well, the next too, but the fourth day,… it is already kind of better.
+The next day – it will feel awful as well, but the fourth day,… it is already kind of better.

 You will feel less anxious, you talk more clearly.
 Are you actually getting better?

 You got much better at confronting this specific anxiety.
 You trained yourself, by mere exposure.
 Numbing your weird psychological response and got better at a skill!
 Like approaching strangers, making phone calls or keeping a conversation going.
 Boom, Confidence Escalation at work!

 Don’t forget to celebrate!
 Treat yourself, you did great.
 Go get a large pizza and put some candles on it!